-Make the most out of your next family vacation in the nation's capital with this itinerary
+Make the most out of your next family vacation in the nation's capital with this three-day trip itinerary.

 Day 1: Explore the National Mall & the DC's Free Museums

 Start your day at the Willard InterContinental for a historic breakfast in the same building where Abraham Lincoln used to stay and where Dr. Martin Luther King, Jr. completed his famous “I Have a Dream” speech.
-Then visit any (or all) of DC's famous monuments and memorials – here are eight you must see.
+Then visit any (or all) of DC's famous monuments and memorials on the National Mall – here are eight you must see.

 Day 2: Historic Georgetown